fishjam-dev/fishjam-docs/docs/getting_started/components/hls.md

 ## Manual subscription

 If you do not want the HLS component to automatically subscribe to all available tracks, you can set the `subscribeMode` option to `manual`.
-In this mode, the HLS component will not automatically subscribe to any tracks.
-It will only subscribe to tracks that you explicitly instruct it to subscribe to using the subscription [API](http://localhost:3000/jellyfish-docs/next/for_developers/api_reference/rest_api#tag/hls/operation/subscribe_tracks).
+In this mode, the HLS component will only subscribe to tracks that you explicitly instruct it to subscribe to using the subscription [API](http://localhost:3000/jellyfish-docs/next/for_developers/api_reference/rest_api#tag/hls/operation/subscribe_tracks).

 ## Store HLS stream on S3